 On the prose front, this came in the form of three new 24 novels published by Tor’s Forge Books imprint.
 The first of these, Deadline by James Swallow, was published in August 2014 and is set immediately after the events of “Day 8,” with Jack just getting started on that whole “running for his life” thing.
 Of course he can’t just slide into anonymity and hunker down somewhere; not when he can jump into the middle of a crappy situation and save some people who need saving while levying some of that Jack Bauer Justice(tm) on bad guys who truly deserve it.
 Naturally this ends up with him getting even deeper into an already pretty deep ocean of shit.
 Such is Jack’s lot, amirite?

 The original idea for the new run of 24 novels was to fill in the four-year gap between Season 8 and Live Another Day.
 The second book, David Mack’s Rogue, was published in September 2015 and picks up the action about 20 months after Deadline.
 At this point, Jack is really out there on the edge of everything, with few options and even fewer friends.
-At this point he’s taken to using his skills to basically rain hell down upon the world’s various flavors of low-lifes.
+He’s taken to using his skills to basically rain hell down upon the world’s various flavors of low-lifes.